mjdhasan/01-TAXONOMY-FILES/README.md

 See below for these mappings, which have been modelled using the data lineage tool provided by OS-SFT Componentry Partner, [Solidatus]

 * [ISSB v TCFD v EBA Pillar 3](https://github.com/FD-SustainableFinance/RESEARCH---STRING-MAPPING-ISSB-v-EBA-PILLAR-3-v-TCFD/new/main)

-## Use Cases - Point Solutions - _Add to [4] Taxonomy Use Cases?_

-#### Irish Banks - EBA Pillar 3 Reporting

-First Derivative, in partnership with Corlytics and Solidatus, has been working with a partner Irish bank to prepare for forthcoming reporting requirements under the EBA's Pillar 3 ESG Disclosure regime.

-##### Our Solution:
-- FD have designed a solution that pulls in internal and external counterparty data directly from the sources into a model using Corlytics
-- Uses a Solidatus model to show how data flows from source and maps to Template 1 of EBA Pillar III, and to begin building out the data profile of each counterparty
-- The data is then grouped together by NACE code and totalled, then mapped to the relevant fields in the EBA Pillar III templates
-- The model will have built in proxies to fill data gaps, reports on completeness and will enable the user to download reports
-- This solution can be used beyond EBA Pillar III and lays the foundation for future regulatory reporting
-- The aim is to enhance the model by enabling automated updates, including via connectors which will feed data scraped from external sources into the model

-## Use Cases - End-to-End Solutions - _Add to [4] Taxonomy Use Cases?_

 ## Regulatory Taxonomy Samples e.g. EBA Pillar 3, ESG Risk Disclosure CRR 144a, Source Source: Corlytics Date Stamp: 01-Aug-2022